endlesspint8/endlesspint8.github.io/testing/2017-05-26-hunting-DOWGs.md

 I wanted to see how the Out of Print t-shirt collection stacked up on several categories and realized I could easily do such a thing, thereby scratching a few itches: web scraping, visualization, and a little analysis.
 Like a good bookworm I collect more than I can possibly read.
 This used to be physical, then it switched to digital, but like the t-shirts I'm cutting back.

 With a visualization in hand and an appealing target it was now a matter of deciding on the actual features to map onto.
 In keeping with the <a href="https://www.kaggle.com/c/titanic" target="_blank">Titanic data set</a>, which this is based on, I also limited my exploration to four <a href="https://stats.stackexchange.com/questions/206/what-is-the-difference-between-discrete-data-and-continuous-data" target="_blank">categorical dimensions</a>.
-Perhaps it is the identity politics in the air, the national retrenchment we are seeing around the globe, or just a hangover from the 90’s political correct movement but whatever the influence I settled on identifying the dead old white guys.
+Perhaps it is the identity politics in the air, the national retrenchment we are seeing around the globe, or just a hangover from the 90’s political correct movement but whatever the influence I settled on identifying the dead old white guys (DOWG's).

 ## Pivot TIME